kayartaya-vinod/EV-JUL-2022/Networking Fundamentals/Readme.md

 ```

 What DLL gets from the physical layer is only a PACKET, but it adds Header and Traler to make it a data-frame, which then is given to the network layer.

+# Assignment for Day-1

+-   Write your understanding of the following:
+    1. A brief history of computer networking
+    1. Different components involved in a computer networking
+    1. Different topologies
+    1. Different layers of OSI model
+`